PopeyeTheSailorsCat/company_names_matches/README.md

 ## Original data
-You can find original data by path data/train.csv
+You can find original data in folder data.